fanfeiuiowa/fanfeiuiowa.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-* **Design and schematics of printing:** The 2nd generation HJF process is a powder-bed-based AM approach.
+* **Design and schematics of printing process:** The 2nd generation HJF process is a powder-bed-based AM approach.
 Compared to the 1st generation, the 2nd generation printer has a piezoelectric printhead and a pressure-temperature system to do 3D printing with wider types of ceramic materials.

 <p align="center">
   <img src='/images/2nd_gen_design_2.png' width="600"/>